postech-dao/simperby/docs/protocol_overview.md

 9. Thus there exists **'few validators' that take over the block proposal most of the time, but can be lazy or commit harmful misuses** of their authorities which aren't really byzantine faults or invalid blocks.
 10. Normally in ordinary blockchains, this isn't a problem because the rounds are short and the block proposer changes regularly.
 And as explained, we're not.
 11. Therefore, we need a special mechanism to **'veto' the block proposer not to waste long rounds in the consensus layer**.
 Thus we introduce a special variation of Tendermint called *Vetomint*.
-12. In Vetomint, validators may veto the current block proposer, but still, the round will progress withtout timeout expiration (changing the block proposer) if all the honest validators either vote or veto.
+12. In Vetomint, validators may veto the current block proposer, but still, the round will progress without timeout expiration (changing the block proposer) if all the honest validators either vote or veto.

 ## Simple and Light Node Operation